Prior to GitLab 15, we implemented GitLab availability using shared NFS, despite occasional latency errors while accessing the filesystem.

 Comments | Gitaly cluster requires an additional Postgres | Require ecosystem migration | Swichover is not automatically. |

-You need to pay enterprise licenses to get the premium service.
+You need to purchase enterprise licenses to access these premium services.

 It works fine on both bare metal and virtual machines, even with local storage.

 Wandisco introduced PAXOS on Git, which is a consensus algorithm for distributed systems, to replicate repositories in multiple continents.
-The performance has been proven on their product for decades years.
+The performance has been proven over decades of use in their product.

-To use Gerrit by Wandisco, the following should take into account:
+To use Gerrit by Wandisco, consider the following:

-To avoid the disruptions to computing nodes, we believe each node should never access its local storage but access dedicated storage nodes through fiber connections, such as a NetApp/OceanStor hardware, or Cinder virtualization platform.
+To avoid the disruptions to computing nodes, we believe each node should access dedicated storage nodes through fiber connections, such as a NetApp/OceanStor hardware, or Cinder virtualization platform.

-Compared with the single node deployment, when the primary VM is down, despite the unavailability of accessing code, the rails application in the secondary node, which is database-backed, keeps running.
+Compared with the single node deployment, when the primary VM is unavailable, the Rails application on the secondary node, which is database-backed, continues to run.

-As a platform engineer who has hands-on experience with a vast amount of DevOps products, I believe that the “All-in-one” strategy is the worst choice that GitLab Inc. has ever made, as an overly broad scope will lead to the immaturity of features.
+As a platform engineer with extensive hands-on experience with a vast amount of DevOps products, I believe that GitLab’s “All-in-one” strategy is a significant design flaw.
+An overly broad scope leads to immaturity in features.

-Unlike Jenkins or Sonarqube, there is no LTS version of GitLab on security & bug fixes, we have to keep the instance up-to-date every three months.
-However, according to GitLab’s version policy, new releases could include new features, as we all know, no one can ensure new features are free from vulnerabilities.
-That is to say, we are in a frequently upgrade cycles.
+Unlike Jenkins or Sonarqube, there is no LTS version of GitLab on security & bug fixes, we must keep the instance up-to-date every three months.
+However, according to GitLab’s version policy, new releases may include new features, as we all know, no one can ensure new features are free from vulnerabilities.
+That is to say, we are in a frequently upgrade cycle.

-New features can be an ongoing version (e.g., AI chat, Kubernetes deployment) for a long period, you might wait for the iteration.
+New features can be an ongoing version (e.g., AI chat, Kubernetes deployment) for an extended period, you might wait for iteration.

 The upgrade requires extensive preparations every three months.